 This was in 2004, we’d only just had our first-born some 8 months earlier.
 A gorgeous baby boy (now 13) when my ‘partner’, now a fully fledged Husband, (he’d put a ring on it) announced he would like a to buy a place in France.
 Are you insane?
 I’ve just had a baby, yes 8 months does count as just and you want to buy a house in France?
 Erm, not mentioned that before luv.
 Those property programmes had just started coming into the homes of millions and by all accounts my husband to be had been watching with interest.

-Not only that, we had only just finished renovating our home in the UK – having previously renovated a flat in Croydon.
+Not only that, we had only just finished renovating our home in the UK – having previously renovated my flat in South Croydon.
 Seriously, the underlay of the carpet was still cold and I was absolutely settled and content with my baby, completed home and maternity leave.

 So reluctantly, I left my precious baby boy with a mum I’d met at ante-natal (still a good friend) and set off to Normandy, France.
 I’m not sure why he picked Normandy – I think it was the links back to the UK, the war graves and erm….. yeah not sure.
 Years later I did say, should we have picked a sunnier region do you think?
 But actually, it’s just a perfect location for us.